Skip to main content

 Yes.
 A review tool reads what you wrote and tells you where it is strong or weak — the same thing a prehealth advisor does.
 It never writes for you, which is what the CASPA certification you sign actually prohibits.
 CASPA is the strictest system on AI, so the line that matters is authorship: feedback on your own draft is fine; generated text is not.

-No. The prompt does not ask whether you belong to a demographic category — it asks how your life experiences and perspectives contribute and help the profession reflect the population.
-Rural background, first-generation status, a caregiving role, a prior career: all of these score well when rendered with honest, specific detail.
-The rubric rewards authenticity and rejects performative diversity signaling, in either direction.
+No. The current prompt does not ask whether you belong to a demographic category — it asks whether a life experience changed how you'd listen to, ask, or explain something to a patient.
+Rural background, first-generation status, a caregiving role, a prior career, or a much quieter formative moment: all of these score well when they produce a specific, honest behavior.
+The rubric rewards a demonstrated mechanism, not an identity label.

 How is this different from my CASPA personal statement?+

-The personal statement answers “Why PA?”; the life experiences essay answers “What do you bring because of who you are?”
-Admissions readers see them back to back, so overlap is penalized — the Experience Selection axis flags any experience that duplicates personal-statement or PCE content, and Professional Contribution flags claims that just restate your “Why PA.”
+The personal statement answers “Why PA?”; the life experiences essay answers “What formative experience shaped how you'd actually treat patients?”
+Admissions readers see them back to back, so overlap is penalized — the Formative Experience axis flags any experience that duplicates personal-statement or PCE content, and Patient-Community Application flags claims that just restate your “Why PA.”
 We score the two essays against different rubrics for that reason.

 What is the AI-detection check for if I wrote the essay myself?+